Blueberries – the blue jewel! It’s National Blueberry Month!

 Red, white and blue – our nation’s colors.
-Two of those colors happen to be some of my favorite fruits!
+Two of those colors are the color of my favorite fruits!
 What’s better than strawberries and blueberries?
 Not much in my book.
-That’s why I take every opportunity to use them in one of my fave guilt-free desserts.
+That’s why I take every opportunity to use them in one of my fave, light and easy desserts.
 Strawberry/Blueberry Shortcake with Whipped Topping.
 So easy:

 Strawberry/Blueberry Shortcake with Whipped Topping